-Two years ago, Turks & Caicos partnered with its primary electrical utility and a non-profit institute to develop a national clean energy strategy.
+Two years ago, Turks and Caicos partnered with its primary electrical utility and a non-profit institute to develop a national clean energy strategy.
 An agreement signed this fall began the process of implementing it.

 The agreement approved by the government in October commits the nation to a partnership with electrical utility FortisTCI and U.S.-based nonprofits The Clinton Foundation, supported by Rocky Mountain Institute.
 All four will work to advance TCI’s 2040 energy goals, including providing least-cost energy solutions, reduced carbon emissions, and targeting 33% of electricity demand supplied by renewable energy.